• Home

 Canard Rôti

-A succulent Duck Recipe with perfect crispy skin to make for special holidays or weekend meals and it only needs 15 minutes to prepare.
-A delicious dinner recipe that goes well with a variety of vegetables and is a great pairing with easy Boulangére Potatoes or Mashed Potatoes.
-But, tastes like you spent all day on preparation!
+A succulent, crispy, roasted Duck Recipe that is perfect to make for special holidays or weekend meals.
+It only needs 15 minutes to prepare.
+It is a delicious dinner recipe that goes well with a variety of root vegetables that can be roasted with the duck in the same pan.
+It is also a great pairing with easy Boulangére Potatoes or Mashed Potatoes.
+It's a meal that tastes like you spent all day preparing!

 Jump to: